PP-Module for LiFi Access Systems

 Application Note: "Credential repositories" refer, in this case, to structures containing cryptographic keys or passwords.

-The evaluator shall confirm that the TSS specifies the locations of kernel drivers/modules, security audit logs, shared libraries, system executables, and system configuration files.
+The evaluator shall confirm that the TSS specifies the locations of kernel drivers and modules, security audit logs, shared libraries, system executables, and system configuration files.
 Every file does not need to be individually identified, but the system's conventions for storing and protecting such files must be specified.

 Guidance